Chase Koch: Philanthropy

 Since working at the family firm, Koch has become increasingly involved in his father's and uncle's political activities.
 He was present in 2003 when his father held a get-together at Chicago's Peninsula Hotel that marked the beginnings of what would later be known as the Koch network.

 Koch has organized a philanthropic network, consisting of the adult children of Koch network members, to replace their aging parents and grandparents.
 When working with this network, reported Politico in 2018, Koch aims at nonpartisanship and avoids "the hard-charging political gamesmanship" often identified with the Kochs.
 Koch told Politico that, rather than becoming involved in political conflict, he preferred to find things that he and his philanthropic collaborators can agree on.
 His aim, he said, is "to be a bridge-builder and an innovator focused on civil society."
 In 2015, for example, he was involved in an antipoverty initiative that instructed nonprofits in the principles that helped Koch Industries to thrive.
 He has expressed concern about urban violence and police shootings and has lent his support to a nonprofit called Urban Specialists.

 In January 2019, he told an interviewer that his public activities were guided by the aims of improving as many lives as possible and unlocking people's potential.
 He added that he eschewed partisanship and believed in forming coalitions across the political spectrum.
 He noted that he was working with people like Van Jones on issues like prison reform.

 Board memberships

 Since 2013 he has been a member of the board of Koch Industries.
 He is also on the board of the Charles Koch Foundation and chairman of New Leaders.

 Personal life

 In 2010, Koch married Annie Breitenbach, a former neonatal nurse.
-They live on a 70-acre property in Wichita that Koch purchased for $3 million in 2010 and have three children.
+They lived on a 70-acre property in Wichita that Koch purchased for $3 million in 2010 and have three children.
 Their oldest son, Charles, was born in 2012.
+They divorced in 2020.

 With Zach Lahn, a former Koch network fundraiser, Breitenbach opened Wonder, a private Montessori-style preschool and grade school on the campus of Wichita State University.